Bin-Huang/prray/README.md

 _Think of it as an async version of method `some`_

 The some() method tests whether at least one element in the prray passes the test implemented by the provided async function.
-It returns a promise (`PrrayPromise` exactly) that resolved with Boolean value, or rejects immediately if any of the promises reject.
+It returns a promise (`PrrayPromise` exactly) that resolved with Boolean value, or rejected immediately if any of the promises reject.

 The provided async function is called on every element concurrently.
 You may optionally specify a concurrency limit.